wd15/wd15.github.com/_posts/2014-06-25-automated-simulation-management.md

 capturing in vivo/vitro data as with the Fitbit or an experimental apparatus.
-In practice, I find that managing numerical simulations and the associated output data is a maintenance nightmare mainly because I generally use ad hoc management schemes.
-This results in fast degradation of data after projects end.
+In practice, I find that managing numerical simulations and the associated output data is a maintenance nightmare mainly because I tend to alter the ad hoc management schemes frequently.
+This results in fast degradation of data especially after the conclusion of a research project.

 I am mystified as to why there are not at least a half-dozen well supported, open source projects that address the issues surrounding